 And then, there’s e-Commerce.

 E-Commerce expertise lacks depth and quality

-Compared to traditional retail, e-Commerce doesn’t yet have that same depth and quality of expertise behind it.
-And yet, there are plenty of people who call themselves experts in e-Commerce.
+Compared to traditional retail, e-Commerce doesn’t yet have that same depth and quality of expertise.
+And yet, there are plenty of people who call themselves e-Commerce experts.

 Start researching e-Commerce, and watch their ads pop up on your Facebook feed.
 Like flies attracted to a freshly laid pile of dung.

 But ignore these social media stalkers for now.
 You can research e-Commerce, and find data and learnings about general good practices.

 Heck, even how to set up your own online store.